*Introduction to Digital Badging

 First, you need to go onto Frontline and register for the badge you would like to complete.
 Once approved you go to the digital badging site and click to access the group.
 If this is your first time visiting the site you will need to sign and type in the access code.
 Next, you click on the badge that you registered for and join that badge.
 Once you have joined click on the tutorial and evidence.
 Here you are able to learn more about the program you signed up for, explore it's features, and are guided through how to complete a task.
 Once the task is completed you need to show your evidence by attaching a screenshot of your work.
 Make sure to post your evidence.
 Finally, you need to complete the reflection question, post your evidence, and request feedback for your badge.
 A badge reviewer will look over your work and grant you a certificate if it's completed accurately.
 Don't forget to download your certificate and upload it onto Frontline, so when you mark the assignment as complete you can receive credit.

-katelyn-warden About 1 year ago
+katelyn-warden Over 1 year ago

 Digital Badging Process